PatrickHuembeli/QML-Course-UPC-2019/README.md

 **Second assignment b):**
 - If you go to `RBM_helper.py` file and change function `draw_sample(self, sample_length)` such that the Gibbs sampling is not started with an random vector, but with an actual image from the training set.
 What happens then?
-(For this task you will have to change `RBM_helper.py`)
+(For this task you will have to change `RBM_helper.py`).
+Play with the number of Gibbs steps.
+Does it make a big difference?

 **Third assignment:**
 - Use now the images from `Bars_and_Stripes.py` that are partially blanked, which are stored in the vraiable 'subset' and also saved as a numpy file `blanked_bars_and_stripes.npy` if you run `Bars_and_Stripes.py`.
 You can think of these images as partially damaged and we would like to reconstruct them with our trained RBM.